 On sides of streets designated for no parking.

-On any bi-directional street 20’ or narrower (e.g., Garrison Village Way) to ensure adequate clearance for emergency vehicle access.
+On any bi-directional street narrower than 28’ (e.g., Garrison Village Way) to ensure adequate clearance for emergency vehicle access.

 In front of or obstructing access to mailboxes.

 There shall be no overnight parking on streets except by permit authorized by the ARC or their representative in a Village.
 Such vehicles must display a valid “Temporary Parking Permit”.
 Subject to the restrictions above, permits shall be granted for: